NgundiF/airbnb-clone-project/README.md

 ### Scrum Master
 - Facilitates agile ceremonies (daily standups, sprint planning).
 - Helps the team stay on track and removes blockers.
+-
+## UI Component Patterns

+### Navbar
+- A top navigation bar that provides links to key sections of the app like Home, Search, and Profile.
+- The navbar will also include a logo, a search bar, and user authentication options (login/signup).

+### Property Card
+- A card displaying a brief overview of each property, including an image, title, price, and key details like location and availability.
+- Clicking on a Property Card will navigate to the Listing Detailed View page.

+### Footer
+- A footer with links to the About Us, Terms of Service, and Privacy Policy pages.
+- The footer will be displayed at the bottom of all pages.